artbrock/artbrock.com/_posts/2017-01-26-future-governance-is-not-goverments.md

 Representative Democracy may have been a breakthrough 2000 years ago.
 It even made sense 200 years ago when the U.S. Constitution was written.
 The only way to discuss and deliberate was to go meet someplace, and everyone can't ride hundreds of miles by horseback or carriage to participate, so you choose representatives to bring your local news and concerns to the table.
 There are many alternatives in an Internet age.

 Fine -- except for a few major problems.
-1. **One person can't actually represent many.** Maybe if we sit down with you tell me your concerns and commitments about an issue, I could represent you (and myself) on that issue.
+1. **One person can't actually represent many.** Maybe if we sit down and you tell me your concerns and commitments about an issue, then I could represent you (and myself) on that issue.
 But as you add a few more people, that gets increasingly difficult.
 Now make it millions of people that I don't talk to directly and make it apply across all issues.
 What are the chances I'm really representing you?
 Is it even possible that I could come close to representing that kind of population across the complex range of issues that officials are supposed to make decisions about?
 2. **Party Affiliation:** A two-party system reduces politics down to voting for a conservative or progressive.
 Multi-party politics isn't much better as still reduces the range of discourse down to the ideological platform of the party.
 Voter choices go from 2 to 3 or 5, which is nowhere near the level of complexity of choice that we need for navigating the world we're in.
 3. **Non-Local Issues:** Particularly, at the level of the Federal government, most of the decisions made have little to do with locale.
 Local decisions are certainly made on neighborhood, municipal, and loosely state levels.
 (Many states are too big be "local" ) So we are constrained to voting by party and locale.
 These factors map very poorly to the real world challenges we need to collectively navigate.